Tythos/thirsty/README.md

 This is a property of the top-level application that is just a pointer to a single sprite node.

+Currently this is just a top-level `Node*`; this is probably fine, but we'll leave the task box unchecked just in case.

 ### Camera

 Primarily a point and bindings to specific GL parameters for projection/orthographic specification.